Trigodil/Aerodynamic-and-Systems-Level-Analysis-of-the-Sukhoi-Su-57-from-Open-Source-Data/README.md

 Author: Ayush Sreejith
 Date: March 2026

-# Current positioning

-Manuscript Is to be submitted to the AIAA Journal of Aircraft.

 # Notes

 Note:AI tools (Claude, Anthropic) were used for latex syntax and professional formatting, all aero calculation and DATCOM METHODOLOGY were independently derived by the author.